FCharts SE stock charting software

 Do you collect personal details so you can spam users?

-No, there is no registration required for this program.
-Download and use it without fear of 'Special Offers' in your email.
+No, there is no registration required for this free charting software.
+Download and use it without fear of 'Special Offers' in your inbox.

 Does Freecharts use an internet connection?